SENIOR RESIDENTIAL CARE COMMUNITY IN SIOUX CITY, IA

 Who qualifies for Residential Care?

-Seniors whose health or well-being requires a higher level of support or those who would benefit from a healthier lifestyle and social engagement qualify for Residential Care.
+Seniors whose health or well-being requires a higher level of support or those who would benefit from a healthier lifestyle and social engagement.
 Most communities conduct a health assessment that follows state regulations to determine what level of care or assistance is best for each individual.

 What kind of services does Residential Care provide?